|Voltage Level Shifter|

 PCB v1.3 Hookup

 This voltage level shifter allows you to use modern 3.3v peripherals with older 5v microcontrollers.
-Actually, the voltage choices are up to you and are only limited by the SH8K51 MOSFET.
+Actually, the voltage choices are up to you and are only limited by either the SH8K51 MOSFET in the v1.3 design or the TI TXS0104 chips in the v1.4 design.

-- Plug the level shifter board into the center of your breadboard
+- Plug the level-shifter board into the center of your breadboard (BB)

-- Usage Example: Pin 4 on the HIGH side connects to SDA from the 5v Uno or Nano, and pin 4 on the LOW side connects to SDA on the 3v3 peripheral like an SSD1306 1.3" OLED display
+- Usage Example: A-HI on the HIGH side connects to SDA from the 5v Uno or Nano, and A-LO on the LOW side connects to SDA on the 3v3 peripheral like an SSD1306 1.3" OLED display

-- Both two I2C and four SPI connections are possible with this one board
+- Two I2C pins or four SPI pin connections are possible with one board

-- This is a voltage level shifter and can be used with most digital signals, not just I2C and SPI
+- These are voltage level shifter and can be used with most digital signals, not just I2C and SPI

 Left Panel Pix: